 - are an excellent source of vegetarian protein

 - are low in calories, but hunger curbing

 - pack a punch when it comes to nutrients — they are full of iron, zinc, and magnesium

 - can be very cost-effective and great for padding out other meals

 This article has been translated from German by Karen Stankiewicz.
-You can view the original here: Kichererbsen kochen oder einweichen – das solltest du wissen** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Kichererbsen kochen oder einweichen – das solltest du wissen** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.